-Do you struggle to find good, new salespeople?
+Do you need help finding good, new salespeople?

 If you do, you’re not alone.
 Many of our clients say recruiting strong salespeople is an endless challenge.
 With the current strong job market, it’s harder than ever.
 Even so, we’ve seen companies build great teams in good and bad hiring markets.
 Based on our experience, we’ve developed a list of the top sources for new salespeople.
 These ideas for recruiting new sales team members will get you winners every time!